 The Authority is not required to raise council tax to cover depreciation or revaluation and impairment losses arising on leased assets.
-Instead, a prudent annual contribution is made from revenue funds Hinckley and Bosworth Borough Council Statement of Accounts 2023/24 towards the deemed capital investment in accordance with statutory requirements.
+Instead, a prudent annual contribution is made from revenue funds towards the deemed capital investment in accordance with statutory requirements.
 Depreciation and revaluation and impairment losses are therefore substituted by a revenue contribution in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.